-As indicated in note 1, the Company belongs to the Bolsas y Mercados Españoles Group.
-Appendix I to the Bolsas y Mercados Españoles Group's consolidated financial statements for 2022 details the companies that are directly held by Bolsas y Mercados Españoles, the parent company of the Group, and the main companies in which it has indirect interests.
+As indicated in Note 1, the Company belongs to the Bolsas y Mercados Españoles Group.
+Appendix I to the Bolsas y Mercados Españoles Group's consolidated annual accounts for 2023 details the companies that are directly held by Bolsas y Mercados Españoles, the parent company of the Group, and the main companies in which it has indirect interests.